 CBD also comes in other forms.
 Topicals and balms are used to apply CBD directly to the skin for relief.
 CBD oil is added to things like coconut oil, shea butter, or lotion to make topicals.
-There are even gummies and other edibles available for those who want a specific amount, but like a little flavor to ease eating them.
+There are even gummies available for those who want a specific amount, but like a little flavor to ease eating them.

 What are the benefits of tinctures over oil?

 CBD tinctures offer a variety of benefits that you don’t find as well with CBD oils.
 Here are some of the best reasons to choose tinctures.